ElNiak/PANTHER/src/llm/examples/grimoire/knowledge_files/Readme.md

 Remember:
 Language is magic
-That\'s why they call it SPELLing
+That's why they call it SPELLing

 -